computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 8:00PM - ???: Arrive at Brooklyn Kava.
 Get some Kratom and use `smolson` to research healthcare stuff for the event the next day.
 A bunch of people I know show up, so I transition to being social.
 After Kava closes, we head to Rebecca's and then Skytown.
-I'm done with computers, besides using my phone to call an Uber to get home.
+I'm done with computers for the day, besides using my phone to call an Uber to get home.

 ### Saturday, November 4th 2017